Table of Contents Show

 5. Go for Zion Star Gazing

-Some of the favourites of all time are the Checkerboard Mesa and the Kolob View Point in the Kolob Canyons, likely accompanied by lesser crowds and even pollution.
-Even the Zion Human History Museum and Canyon Junction Bridge are ideal for stargazing moments and the best way to see Zion National Park at night.
+Some of the favorites of all time are the Checkerboard Mesa and the Kolob View Point in the Kolob Canyons, likely accompanied by lesser crowds and even pollution.
+Even the Zion Human History Museum and Canyon Junction Bridge are ideal for stargazing moments at night.

 6. Go hiking at the Subway